-Attending an outdoor bazaar is certainly a must here in New York, and Brooklyn Flea is hands-down one of the top flea markets to hit.
-The market has everything, including an impressive selection of throwback wares and records, which you certainly wouldn’t find in any vintage clothing store or record store in the city.
-The food selection is also nothing to sneeze at, since the creators also operate one of the city’s best food festivals: Smorgasburg.
-Get ready to satisfy your shopping itch and gear up for some epic ch-ch-changes this year.
-New York’s largest market returns to Dumbo but adds another new location for spring.
-That’s no shock to us: The grand bazaar has operated from many nabes—Fort Greene, Williamsburg and even Soho—over the years.
-But the switcheroo won’t keep folks from their go-to weekend ritual.
-Here’s what you need to know about the decade-old flea.
+Attending an outdoor bazaar is certainly a must here in New York, and Brooklyn Flea is undoubtedly one of the most popular flea markets to hit.
+The market has everything, including an impressive selection of throwback wares and records, which you certainly wouldn’t find in just any vintage clothing store or record store in the city.
+The food selection is also nothing to sneeze at, since the creators also operate one of the city’s best food markets: Smorgasburg.
+Get ready to satisfy your shopping itch and gear up for some location changes this year.
+New York’s largest market returns to Dumbo but adds another new spot: The Williamsburg Hotel.
+The new digs isn't a shock to us: The grand bazaar has operated from many nabes and locations like Fort Greene and even Soho over the years.
+Regardless, the switcheroo won’t keep folks from their go-to weekend ritual.
+Here’s what you need to know about Brooklyn Flea for 2019.

 What's new at Brooklyn Flea?

-FYI: You can still experience the Flea’s town-square vibe at its all-alfresco Dumbo location.
+FYI: You can still experience the Flea’s town-square vibe at its alfresco Dumbo location on Sundays.
 The market moved farther down the waterfront to the cobblestone streets of Pearl Plaza in 2016, which brought in a ton of foot traffic.
 This European-style iteration continues to spotlight roughly 65 to 70 vendors that display their goods beneath the Manhattan Bridge.

 What can I buy at Brooklyn Flea?